MadPanCake/docusaurus/docs/custom_items.md

     - 3 of slimeball
 ```

-## :unlock: How to unlock a recipe?
+## 🔓 How to unlock a Workshop Schematic?
-⚙️ **If you have enabled it in the config**, players will be required to unlock a recipe first, before they can forge an item.\
-In that case, you can unlock items for the players by executing:\
+Players can unlock new schematics by finding them in the chests in Wilderness.

+Alternatively, you can also use commands:
+- 🔓 Unlock a recipe: `/workshopunlock [player name] [item name]`,\
+for example: `/workshopunlock simon catching_net`

-`/forgeunlock [player name] [item name]`, for example: `/forgeunlock Simon adventure_backpack`
+- 🔒 Lock a recipe: `/workshoplock [player name] [item name]`,\
+for example: `/workshoplock simon catching_net`